 Have you ever visited a place and felt it immediately become a part of you?
-That’s exactly how I felt when we arrived in Telluride in September.
+That’s exactly how I felt when we arrived in Telluride in summertime, September to be exact.

 I don’t really know how else to explain it without resorting to hyperbole, so let me just say it was magical.
 The feel of an old mountain town charm with breathtaking views mixed with modern conveniences and cuisine combined to create my dream vacation.
 Though the rest of our Colorado trip was largely on the fly, we scouted out details for Telluride.
 We googled, read reviews, then asked every local’s opinion we ran across once we arrived.
 In the post (buckle up, it’s a long one!), I’ll share our best tips for planning your own special getaway to this unique mountain paradise.